-After a mammoth 16 hour meeting in Brussels, Eurozone leaders have agreed to provide bailout funds to Greece in return for significant reforms to public spending and taxation.
-Greece will be required to pass relevant laws this week to ensure that the reforms are imlemented and the financial package is made available.
+After a mammoth 16 hour meeting in Brussels Eurozone leaders agreed to provide futher bailout funds to Greece in return for significant reforms to public spending and taxation.
+Greece will be required to pass relevant laws this week to ensure that the reforms are implemented and the financial package is made available.

 Greece is quickly running out of time to produce a deal that will satisfy its creditors.
 The next payment is due on June 30th, but is increasingly likely that this will not be made.